-Each choice process is determined by the influence of the left and the right hemisphere, of reason and emotion.
-Every person has a preference for ratio or emotion and is therefore more likely to be attracted to numbers or images.
+Each choice process is determined by the influence of the left and the right hemisphere, the interplay of reason and emotion.
+Every person has a preference for ratio or emotion and is, therefore, more likely to be attracted to numbers or images.
 Often this is jokingly referred to as the difference between men and women.
-Take as an example the way in which both sexes choose a car: based on acceleration speed, torque and engine capacity or color, nice lamps, fashion-sensitive.
+Take as an example the way in which both sexes choose a car: based on acceleration speed, torque and engine capacity or colour, nice lamps, fashion-sensitive.

-The fact remains that every human being has a left (rational) and right (feeling, intuition) hemisphere they both influence how we see, experience and judge our environment.
+The fact remains that every human being has a left (rational) and right (feeling, intuition) hemisphere, they both influence how we see, experience and judge our environment.
+“Intuition will tell the thinking mind where to look next.”
+(Jonas Salk).

 It is neither one nor the other.
-It is about the balance of both left and right hemisphere.
+It is about the balance of both the left and right hemispheres.
 One hemisphere can not stand alone, it must be polarized and combined with its opposite in order to generate balance and completion.
-Both rational and emotional arguments play a rol in Decision-Making-Units (DMU).
+The brain works best when it can operate as a totality.
+Both rational and emotional arguments play a role in Decision-Making-Units (DMU).
 Decision-making is a complex mix of analysis, incomplete knowledge and intuition.
 Canadian neurologist Donald B. Calne sums it up nicely:

 “Emotion leads to action while reason leads to conclusions”.

 A building affects people.
-The key question is not what is the required size of the accommodation and what are the functional and technical requirements, but what is the effect of the learn/work environment on people’s behavior and what message does it communicate to the market.
+The key question is not what is the required size of the accommodation and what are the functional and technical requirements, but what is the effect of the learn/work environment on people’s behaviour and what message does it communicate to the market.
+By addressing both so-called opposites a synthesis will appear that transforms the rational and the emotional viewpoints and bring them into a harmonic whole that embraces what looked like oppositions.

 However, the average building user does not exist.
 Therefore, a “One quality fits all” approach to the learn/work environment cannot be applied.
 So-called “market-compliant” buildings do not appeal enough to the user’s experience, they are suitable for many but of no interest to anyone.

-Identity is not only the appearance of the building’s exterior, but also of the interior and the standing of the neighborhood.
-In addition, communication should not only focus on customers, but also on the employees.
+Identity is not only the appearance of the building’s exterior but also of the interior and the standing of the neighbourhood.
+In addition, communication should not only focus on customers but also on the employees.
 The learn/work environment can be used to make it clear to which larger whole the employees contribute.
 It is about creating a place that people enjoy coming to, a place that stimulates them to show more enthusiasm in their work.

-The way in which one is accommodated says a lot about the organization; just as clothing says something about the person wearing it.
+The way in which one is accommodated says a lot about the organisation; just as clothing says something about the person wearing it.

 Accommodation (our third skin) is comparable to clothing (our second skin).
-What clothing is to a person is accommodation to an organization.
+What clothing is to a person is accommodation to an organisation.
 Clothing should fit well, be functional and durable but also beautiful.
-Research has shown that we demand of both clothing and accommodation the following five attributes.
+Research has shown that we demand from both clothing and accommodation the following five attributes.

 - It is fitting, protective and functional. (meets the purpose for which it is created)